kwaldenphd/propublica-compas-lab/README.md

 summary(dmodel)
 ```

-84. COMPAS's decile scores are a bit more accurate at 66%.
+COMPAS's decile scores are a bit more accurate at 66%.

-85. *ProPublica* tested if the algorithm behaved differently across races by including a race interaction term in the cox model.
+*ProPublica* tested if the algorithm behaved differently across races by including a race interaction term in the cox model.

+**RStudio Syntax**

 ```Python
 %%R